nullptrT/liblogcpp/README.md

 # liblogcpp
 ##### A simple, but highly customizable and intuitive LGPL library for logging in C++.
-###### v1.1.2
+###### v1.2.7

-So this library aims to be simple, but highly usable and customizable without having a bunch of other unused dependencies, libraries or code.
+This library aims to be simple, but highly usable and customizable without having a bunch of other unused dependencies, libraries or code.
 It is a simple and intuitive frontend to libstdc++ turning it into a fully featured and easy to use general purpose logger.

 I know, there is the fantastic Boost.Log library, supporting all features one could need for logging to something.
 If you can't solve your demands by using this library or writing simple additional datastructures or deriving classes for this library, you probably should go here: http://www.boost.org/doc/libs/release/libs/log/ .